Moyer/Farmer/CAPP Grant Program - Clean Air For All

 The District now offers online calculators to allow applicants to estimate their project’s cost-effectiveness, which is a key evaluation criterion.
 Calculators are available for diesel equipment replacement projects and marine vessel repower projects.
 Use of the calculators is for estimation purposes only and does not guarantee a project will qualify for funding.
 Click the calculator that applies to your project below:

->

-> The District is accepting applications until September 20.
+The District was accepting applications until September 20, 2019.

 The District held a workshop on August 27th to help applicants and provide information.
 The presentation given can be seen here: